ZigaSajovic/CppML/README.md

 Class<Policy0, Policy1, Policy2, /* ... */ PolicyN> myInstance;
 ```

-We will first implement the `MakeBase` metafunction for our specific case, and than generalize it to a `CRTPLinearHierarchy` that can be used in a general setting.
+We will first implement the `MakeBase` metafunction for our specific case, and than generalize it to a `CRTPLinearHierarchy` that can be used in a general setting (skip to [there](#general-crtplinearhierarchy-metafunction)).
+Note that [CRTP](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern) stands for *curiously recurring template pattern*.

 #### Creating the needed tools